ghoshRitesh12/Hress/content/plan.md

     "
     style="padding: 1.5rem 1rem 1rem; background: linear-gradient(to bottom, transparent 1%, black 100%);"
   >
-    Trainers will receive a monthly incentive of <strong>2% (C.T.O)</strong>
+    Trainers will receive a monthly incentive of <strong>2% (A.T.O)</strong>
   </div>

 </div>

-All platinum traders and onwards will get **2% C.T.O** incentive for training his/her own team and their company's team
+All platinum traders and onwards will get **2% A.T.O** incentive for training his/her own team and their company's team

 ## 5. Achievers Rewards